-If the Company is required to change its pricing models to compete successfully, its margins and operating results may be adversely affected reduce its margins and could adversely affect its operating results.
+If the Company is required to change its pricing models to compete successfully, its margins and operating results may be adversely affected.

+The highly competitive market in which the Company conducts its business may require the Company to reduce its prices.
+If the Company's competitors offer discounts on certain products in an effort to recapture or gain market share of other products, the Company may be required to lower prices or offer other favourable terms to compete successfully.
+Any such change would likely reduce its margins and could adversely affect its operating results.
 Some of the Company's competitors may bundle other products that compete with the Company for promotional purposes or as a long-term pricing strategy or provide guarantees of prices and product implementations.
 These practices could, over time, limit the prices that the Company can charge for its products.
 If the Company cannot offset price reductions with a corresponding increase in the number of sales or with lower spending, then the reduced revenue resulting from lower prices would adversely affect its margins and operating costs.